 |Friday||9:00 AM – 04:00 PM|

-The Panther Degree Audit (PDA) can be accessed from my.fiu.edu under the ‘Academics’ drop down menu.
+The Panther Degree Audit (PDA) can be accessed on my.fiu.edu under the ‘Academics’ drop down menu.

-An undergraduate student on warning whose cumulative GPA falls below 2.0 will be placed on probation, indicating serious academic difficulty.
+An undergraduate student already on warning whose cumulative GPA remains below 2.0 during the following semester will be placed on probation, indicating serious academic difficulty.
 The College/School of the student on probation may indicate the conditions which must be met in order to continue enrollment.

-An undergraduate student on probation whose cumulative and semester GPAs fall below a 2.0 will automatically be dismissed from his/her program and the University.
+An undergraduate student on probation whose cumulative and semester GPA are both below a 2.0 during the next semester will automatically be dismissed from his/her program and the University.
 An undergraduate student will not be dismissed prior to attempting a minimum of 20 semester hours of coursework.
-The student has ten working days to appeal the dismissal decision.
-This appeal must be made in writing to the dean of the College or the School in which the student is admitted.
+The student has ten working days to appeal the dismissal decision by following the Dismissal Appeal process.
+Approval of readmission appeal is not guaranteed.
 The dismissal from the University is for a minimum of one year.
 After one year, the student may apply for re-admission (see Re-admission) to the University in the same or a different program, or register as a non-degree seeking student.
 Dismissed students applying for re-admission or registering as non-degree seeking students are placed on academic probation.